msmagnanijr/eridanus-container-manager/README.md

 # Eridanus Container Manager

-Eridanus Container Manage is a web application developed to exercise new features present in Ruby on Rails 6.
+Eridanus Container Manager is a web application developed to exercise new features present in Ruby on Rails 6.

 ## Search Images